 These dogs were bred for herding, so they can have quite the dominant streak in them.
 You’ll also need to expect an energetic and lively dog.
 Because of this, they usually get along only with other dogs that aren’t also so imposing.

 As expected, the Presa Canario is a confident and careful dog – like most mastiff dogs.
-Part of their breeding left them with a character that knows what to do and expects others to follow suit.
+These dogs were carefully bred with a character that knows what to do, while expecting others to follow suit.
 It’s why they’re ideal for firm and experienced owners.

 12. Pyrenean Mastiff